RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

 # without `market_share` data errors gracefully

-    Must have missing names:
-    metric, region, scenario_source, technology, technology_share
+    `data` must have all the expected names. x Missing names: metric, region, scenario_source, technology, technology_share.
     Is your data `market_share`-like?

 # with zero-row data errors gracefully

-    `zero_row` must have some rows but has none.
+    `zero_row` must have some rows.

 # with more than one scenario errors gracefully